trueos/trueos-docs/trueos-handbook/helpsupport.rst

   away from their computer or are busy doing other things.
 If you do not get an answer right away, do not get mad, leave the channel, and never come back again.
 Stick around for a while to see if anyone responds.

 * IRC users represent many different time zones.
 It possibly late at night or very early in the morning for some users when you ask a question.

-* Do not post error messages in the channel as the IRC software will probably kick you out for flooding and it is considered to be bad etiquette.
-Instead, use a pasting service such as `pastebin <http://pastebin.com/>`_ and refer to the URL on channel.
+* Do not post error messages in the channel as the IRC software can kick you out for flooding and it is considered to be bad etiquette.
+  Instead, use a pasting service such as
+  `pastebin <http://pastebin.com/>`_ and refer to the URL on channel.

 * Be polite and do not demand that others answer your question.

 * It is considered rude to DM (direct message) someone who does not know you.
 If no one answers your question, do not start DMing people you do not know.

-* The first time you join a channel, it is okay to say hi and introduce yourself.
+* The first time you join a channel, it is okay to say "hi" and introduce yourself.

 .. index:: TrueOS Social Media
 .. _Social Media: